JoelQuimper/presentations-and-labs/Labs/M365-Automation/BasicLabGuide.md

     - Create a new Logic App.
     ![create-logicapp](images/create-logicapp.png)
     - Choose the "Consumption" plan.
-    - Name the Logic App (e.g., "logic-user-profile-listener-<your initials>").
-The reason to add your initials is to avoid name conflicts.
+    - Name the Logic App (e.g., "logic-user-profile-listener-jq").
+The reason I normally add my initials (jq) is to avoid name conflicts.
+You could put anything you want here as long as it is unique.
     ![create-logicapp-2](images/create-logicapp-2.png)
     - Enable the Logic App identity under the "Identity" section.
     ![logicapp-identity](images/logicapp-identity.png)